WorldWideTelescope/worldwide-telescope-docs-hub/content/_index.md

 {% end %}

 {% card(text="WebGL Engine docs", url="https://worldwidetelescope.gitbook.io/webgl-engine-reference/", html=1) %}
-The web client and pywwt are powered by a reusable JavaScript library that you can use to build your own web-based interactives and embeds.
+The web client and pywwt are powered by a reusable JavaScript library, the
+<b>WWT WebGl Engine</b>, which you can use to build your own web-based
+interactives and embeds.
 {% end %}

 </section>